-The analogue 0-10V voltage output should be monitored using a high impedance circuit, impedance values below about $10\text{K}\Omega$ may introduce errors in the reading.
+The analogue 0-10V voltage output should be monitored using a high impedance circuit, impedance values below $10K\Omega$ may introduce errors in the reading.

-Connecting to the current output (option)
+Connecting to the current output

-The optional analogue 4-20mA current output is sourced from the sensor.
+The analogue 4-20mA current output is sourced from the sensor.
 It is derived from a 10V digital to analogue output and is not isolated.
 It should be terminated with a resistance not greater than $500\Omega$ to enable the maximum current of 20mA to be available.